-The game size is one of the key factors while developing games for mobile devices.
-Size factor can contribute to more user acquisition and can also affect performance.
-There are different ways of optimizing a game and its size with Unity.
-In this article, we will be taking a look at some of the major factors that help in the size optimization of a game.
+The game size is one of the key factors when developing games for mobile devices.
+Size factors can contribute to more user acquisition and can also affect performance.
+There are different ways of optimising a game and its size with Unity.
+In this article, we will be looking at some of the major factors that help in the size optimisation of a game.
 So we will be discussing:

 - Cleaning up the project and removing unnecessary assets, models and scripts